eshaz/icecast-metadata-js/src/icecast-metadata-stats/README.md

 ### Options
 * `endpoint` (required)
   * Stream HTTP(s) endpoint for the Icecast compatible stream.
+  * This endpoint is used to derive the source endpoints by removing the last path part
+    * i.e. For `icestats` https://example.com/stream.mp3 would be https://example.com/status-json.xsl
+  * This endpoint is used directly for ICY and Ogg metadata.
 * `sources` (optional) **Default** `["icestats"]`
   * The source(s) to query.
   * Values: